-A summary of the material terms of our LTIP, as amended by Amendment No. 1 thereto, may be found under Proposal 3 - Amendment of 2011 Long-Term Incentive Compensation Plan to Increase Available Shares, which is qualified in its entirety by the terms of the LTIP including Amendment No. 1 thereto, both of which are attached to this proxy as Exhibit A. A further description of how the use of performance measures advances the objectives of our executive compensation program may be found in the CD&A under the heading "Compensation Overview".
+A summary of the material terms of our LTIP, as amended by Amendment No. 1 thereto, may be found under Proposal 3 - Amendment of 2011 Long-Term Incentive Compensation Plan to Increase Available Shares, which is qualified in its entirety by the terms of the LTIP including Amendment No. 1 thereto, both of which are attached to this proxy as Exhibit A. A further description of how the use of performance measures advances the objectives of our executive compensation program may be found in the CD&A under the section "Compensation Overview."

-The affirmative vote by a majority of the votes cast at the annual meeting is required for the approval of the Section 162(m performance measures.
+The affirmative vote by a majority of the votes cast at the annual meeting is required for the approval of the Section 162(m) performance measures.
 Abstentions and broker non-votes will not be counted as votes cast for or against the proposal.

-OUR BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE APPROVAL OF THE SECTION 162(m) PERFORMANCE MEASURES.
+OUR BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE APPROVAL OF THE PERFORMANCE MEASURES UNDER THE 2011 LONG-TERM INCENTIVE COMPENSATION PLAN.